SarahTamayao/BonVoya/README.md

         PFUser.logInWithUsername(inBackground: LoginViewController.username, password: password) { (user, error) in
             if user != nil { //if there exists a user in Parse database self.performSegue(withIdentifier: "loginSegue", sender: nil)
-            } else { //user not found in Parse databse print("Error: \(error?.localizedDescription)")
+            } else { //user not found in Parse database print("Error: \(error?.localizedDescription)")
             }
         }